The last thing you want is for your phone to run out of juice when you need it most.

 Usually, a handset lasts a full work day with moderate use.
 But if you use them heavily, you'll find you need to recharge it more often.
 Batteries also lose steam over time, running down faster the longer you've owned it.
 The specter of losing battery -- and therefore losing your communication hub -- is frightening and real.

-Editors' Note: This post updates frequently.
+Editors' note: This post updates frequently.
 It was originally published October 31, 2011.

-If you can stomach this budget phablet's minor drawbacks, you'll appreciate its 16-and-a-half hours' worth of video playback time, according to CNET's lab-run tests.
+If you can stomach this budget phablet's minor drawbacks, you'll appreciate its 16.61 hours' worth of video playback time, according to CNET's lab-run tests.
 That embedded 3,200mAh battery helps power up the 6-inch display, a notorious slayer of battery life.
 Still, we'd keep that screen auto-dimmed if we were you.
 Read the full review.